Location and Facilities

 The closest free parking is available in Lots Z and 1, after 4pm and on weekends.
 There is also very limited metered parking available close to the building.

 The Jellema Collection, housed in Queen Anne’s #1132 ( aka “The Library”) is a 2000-volume collection of single volume poetry.
 It was donated to the Jimenez-Porter Writers’ House in 2006 by Professor Emeritus Rod Jellema.
 Jellema started teaching at UMD in 1956.
 Four years after he began teaching modern and contemporary poetry, he began to write poetry himself, at the age of 40.
-A year later he founded and directed the Program in Creative Writing, here at Maryland, which had previously had no creative writing program.
+A year later he founded and directed the Program in Creative Writing, here at Maryland, which previously had no creative writing program.
 Soon after, he co-founded the Writers Here and Now Series, which began as an informal reading series in which faculty and poets along with whoever happened to be in town would read.
-He has published five books of poetry:
+It is now the longest-running series on campus.
+He published five books of poetry:

 Something Tugging the Line (1973)

 The Lost Faces (1979)

 The Eighth Day: New and Selected Poems (1985)

 A Slender Grace (2004).

 and also introduced and translated two additional books of poetry from the Frisian Language in 1985 and 1990.